site24x7/plugins/WindowsPerfmonCounterMonitoring/README.md

 		https://raw.githubusercontent.com/site24x7/plugins/master/WindowsPerfmonCounterMonitoring/WindowsPerfmonCounterMonitoring.ps1
 		https://raw.githubusercontent.com/site24x7/plugins/master/WindowsPerfmonCounterMonitoring/WindowsPerfmonCounterMonitoring.cfg

-3. Open the "WindowsPerfmonCounterMonitoring.cfg" and in the counters config, configure your desired perfmon counters, units and displaynames.
+3. Open the "WindowsPerfmonCounterMonitoring.cfg" and in the counters config, configure your desired perfmon counters and displaynames.
 The value of each is separated by a comma .

 		[counter_monitoring]
-		counters="\LogicalDisk(C:)\Avg.
-Disk sec/Write,\Processor Information(_Total)\% Processor Time,\LogicalDisk(C:)\Avg.
-Disk Bytes/Write"
-		units="sec/Write,percentage,bytes/Write"
-		displaynames="CDisk_write,processor_time,CDisk_bytesperwrite"
+		counters="\Web Service(_Total)\Current Connections,\Processor Information(_Total)\% Processor Time,\Server\Logon Total"
+		displaynames="webservice_current_connections,processor_time,total_server_logon"

-Please ensure to map the metric number and position of each counter, units, displaynames correctly.
+Please ensure to map the metric number and position of each counter, displaynames correctly.
-For example, the number of counters, units, and displaynames should be same.
-Also, the first metric from counters should map to both units and displaynames.
+For example, the number of counters and displaynames should be same.
+Also, the first metric from counters should map to displaynames.

  The agent will automatically execute the plugin within five minutes and send metrics to the Site24x7 data center.